GetNerdyWithMe/oscillatory-north/framework/oscillatory_reference_frame.md

 The framework does not assert universality, but highlights repeated emergence across mechanical, ecological, and neural systems.

 Across models, stability corresponds to convergence toward predictable oscillatory trajectories in state space.

+Reference frames emerge not only in frequency, but in the selection of stable oscillatory modes.